Look Mum No Computer

 | Website | lookmumnocomputer |

-He is known for making and playing unusual, esoteric, and eccentric electronic musical devices made from vintage technology; notably such devices as a Furby organ[6], a synthesizer fused with a classic Raleigh Chopper bicycle, and a Game Boy Triple Oscillator synthesizer.[3]
-Battle runs This Museum Is Not Obsolete, a museum in Ramsgate, Kent which showcases vintage analogue devices repurposed for humorous uses.[7]
-He is set to represent the United Kingdom in the Eurovision Song Contest 2026 with his song "Eins, Zwei, Drei", released on 6 March 2026.[8]
+Bartle builds unusual and eccentric electronic musical devices made from vintage technology, such devices as a Furby organ,[4] a synthesiser fused with a classic Raleigh Chopper bicycle, and a Game Boy Triple Oscillator synthesiser.[1]
+Battle runs This Museum Is (Not) Obsolete, a museum in Ramsgate, Kent, which showcases vintage analogue devices repurposed for humorous uses.[5]
+He represented the United Kingdom in the Eurovision Song Contest 2026 with the song "Eins, Zwei, Drei" and finished in last place with 1 point.[6][7][8]

+Sam Bartle[9] was born in Grantham in Lincolnshire, in 1988 or 1989 to parents Jane and Alan Bartle.[10][11][12]
+He grew up in Yaxley, near Peterborough,[10] and has a younger sister, Jodie, a professional footballer who also appeared as one of the "Kosmo" furry characters that appear in the music video for his Eurovision song "Eins, Zwei, Drei".[13][14][15][16][17]
 Battle spent much of his childhood indoors experimenting with building projects, such as rockets and robots inspired by the television show Robot Wars.
-From an early age, Battle showed a strong curiosity for mechanics, frequently dismantling toys, pedal cars, and household appliances like irons and toasters to explore their inner workings.[9]
+From an early age, Battle showed a strong curiosity for mechanics, frequently dismantling toys, household appliances like irons and toasters, and pedal cars to explore their inner workings.[7]
+His grandparents were trustees of a lighthouse museum and when he was younger he enjoyed visiting the museum after hours.[18]

 Career

-In 2018, he created a synthesiser based on a Furby, by wiring it up into a modular synthesizer.[12]
-In 2022, Battle began restoring a 1914 church organ, as an exhibit in This Museum is Not Obsolete,[13] the process of which has been documented on his channel.
-Battle also produces and sells modular synthesizer components,[14] such as the #1222 Performance VCO.[4]
+In 2022, Battle began restoring a 1914 church organ, as an exhibit in This Museum Is (Not) Obsolete,[38] the process of which has been documented on his YouTube channel.
+Battle also produces and sells modular synthesiser components,[39] such as the #1222 Performance VCO.[2]

 Discography